 Excellent high-quality church sound can begin from the very first worship service.
 Including proper acoustical planning before you build, costs much less than fixing the church later.
 Adding acoustical fixes afterward will change how the church looks, but when people hear the results, the look of the worship space becomes a calling card for other local churches to want to use your church for special events.

-Many older churches were built in the absense of any acoustical planning or design.
-These great monuments and historical churches can emerge once again as houses of worship to meet all modern worship needs.
+Many older churches were built in the absence of any acoustical planning or design.
+You could say that these churches were never completed.
+With the right acoustical system, these monuments and historical churches can emerge as houses of worship to meet all modern worship and performance needs.

 Turning commercial spaces into houses of worship is always a challenge.
 The choice between aesthetics and performance is a constant battle.
-For commercial spaces with lower ceilings, exposed mechanicals, and many other compromises, squeezing out every ounce of performance should be front and center.
-Until the worship space meets the congregations needs to hear clear speech, have good congregational singing, spending extra on aesthetics will not be encouraging for first-time visitors to come back for a second trip to your church.
+For commercial spaces with lower ceilings, exposed mechanical hardware, and many other compromises, squeezing out every ounce of performance should be front and center.
+The worship space must meet the needs for the congregation to hear clear speech, music, and have good congregational singing that brings everyone together.

 This is what a new church with outstanding acoustics can look like for a traditional worship style.
-High ceiling and built-in acoustical makes worship in this space a joy for everyone.
+High ceiling and built-in acoustical surfaces makes worshiping in this space a joy for everyone.
 At the same time, this worship space could also perform excellently for contemporary worship too.
 Who knew?